riazul701/DB-Backup-Restore/README.md

 Synchronize databases among different sources Xampp, Docker, Vagrant.
 Do it cross platform Windows, Linux(Ubuntu).

 ## Do Work
+* Rename "dbackup-config-example.php" to "dbackup-config.php" and set necessary configuration values.

-* Place "dbackup" file at project root.
+* Place "dbackup" and "dbackup-config.php" file at project root.

 * Run this script from php command line and it will backup database into specific "DB_Backups" folder.

-* It includes feature like - Backup database with time, Restore latest database using time, Keep last 5 database backup.
+* It includes feature like - Backup database with time (Both local PC and FTP server), Restore latest database using time, Fetch database from FTP server, Keep last 5 database backup.

 ## Commands
 * For Xampp (Windows/Linux) open any terminal window and execute command.